 Prosecco is more about the fruit flavour profile of the Glera grape – associated with pear, apple, plus honeysuckle and floral notes.

-However, some Prosecco styles do also have lees ageing, or are made using the ‘traditional method’, generally giving a more complex wine.
+However, some of the best Prosecco styles do also have lees ageing, or are made using the ‘traditional method’, generally giving a more complex wine.